 You’re moving on.
-And whether your reasons are professional or personal, you have to make your departure official.
-Although resignation letters may seem outdated, even in 2020 one is often necessary when announcing your intention to leave your current post.
-A good resignation letter template can be of great help here – and you’ll find one below.
+And whether your reasons are professional or personal, you must make your departure official.
+Although resignation letters may seem outdated, even in 2023, one is often necessary when announcing your intention to leave your current post.
+A good resignation letter template can be of great help, and you’ll find one below.

-Before I give you the template, however, I want to familiarise you with a few rules that surround job resignations.
+Before I give you the template, however, I want to familiarise you with some rules surrounding job resignations.

 While writing a letter of resignation isn’t brain surgery, it can be stressful both to compose and to deliver.

-As a sidenote, if you’re about to submit your resignation letter, chances are, you either have your next job already lined up or – more likely – you’ve just started to actively search for one.
+As a side note, if you’re about to submit your resignation letter, chances are, you either have your next job already lined up or – more likely – you’ve just started to search for one actively.

 If you’re in the latter category, keep in mind that your success in the job market depends, to a large extent, on the quality of your resume.